What Is Dwarfism?

 Each condition that causes dwarfism has its own possible medical complications, which can change over time.
 But doctors can treat many of these.

-People with dwarfism are cared for by doctors who specialize in orthopedics, neurosurgery, ENT, and pulmonology.
+Children with dwarfism are cared for by doctors who specialize in orthopedics, neurosurgery, ENT, and pulmonology.
 Some medical concerns are treated with surgery.
 These are done with anesthesia, which can be more of a risk for little people because of their smaller body size and airways.

 People with dwarfism should try to keep a healthy weight.
-A few extra pounds can put harmful stress on the back and joints.
+A few extra pounds can puts harmful stress on the back and joints.
 It's important for them to find safe and enjoyable physical activities.

 People with dwarfism can lead healthy, active lives.
 The Americans with Disabilities Act protects their rights.